Heiley-W/Gravitational-Wave-Analysis/README.md

 # Gravitational Wave Analysis with PyCBC

-This repository contains tutorials and scripts for generating and analyzing **gravitational waveforms** using **PyCBC**, a widely used Python library in gravitational wave astronomy.
+This repository contains tutorials and scripts for generating and analysing **gravitational waveforms** using **PyCBC**, a widely used Python library in gravitational wave astronomy.
+All the steps are documented in the respective Jupyter Notebooks, and more detailed explanations and theories can be found in the articles publised on Medium.

+**Main objectives**
+• Match gravitational waves to theoretical waveforms, identifying black hole mergers
+• Apply Markov Chain Monte Carlo for Bayesian Inference to estimate parameters of mergers

 ## [Introduction](https://medium.com/@shwongheiley/gw0-unlocking-the-cosmos-a-journey-into-gravitational-wave-analysis-f83f44c448d9)